When stress and anxiety creep in, don't turn toward food, alcohol, or TV. Try these five yoga poses, instead.

 Balasana (Child’s Pose)

-Start by sitting on your heels.
+If you feel symptoms of anxiety, start by sitting on your heels.
 Bend forward with your arms outstretched and bring your torso to the mat.
 If your knees are bothersome, open them wide like a letter “V.” You can also wrap your arms alongside of you with the palms facing up.
 If this pose still isn’t comfortable, place a pillow underneath your torso to bring the floor closer to you.
 Child’s pose is a gentle inversion.

 Supta Baddha Konasana (Reclining Bound Angle Pose)